lukamilo99/storage-handler-spec/README.md

 ## Description

 The library provides specification of an API for managing files.
 It allows you to create, move, populate, delete files inside of a generated root directory.
-The root directory can be configured with memory and file limits, as well as restrictions on certain file extensions and you can filter content based on specific parameters.
+The root directory can be configured with memory and file limits, as well as restrictions on certain file extensions.
+Also, you can display filtered content based on specific parameters.
 Install on local repository and use it as dependency.

 ## Motivation